 In relation to one of the claims in 2016 about the infringement of copyright and unauthorized selling on the Group's website and mobile applications for a piece of literature work, the related claim for damage was approximately RMB235.8 million, however, the actual income the Group generated from such literature work was less than RMB1,500.
 This claim was withdrawn by the plaintiffs in January 2018.
 In April 2018, the Group received notices from the local court that the plaintiffs have filed a lawsuit against it again for the same claim, with the related claim for damages reduced to approximately RMB99.8 million.
-As of the date of this annual report, this case is still pending.
-As litigation is subject to inherent uncertainties and this case is at its preliminary stage, and based on the legal advice, the Group is currently unable to make an estimation of the amount of the reasonably possible loss or range of possible loss, if any.
-However, the Group's view of these matters may change in the future and will review the need for any such liability on a regular basis.
+In April 2020, the Group received the judgment from the local court which ordered it to pay the plaintiffs a total of approximately RMB1.0 million as economic compensation and reimbursement of the plaintiff's reasonable expenses.
+As of the date of this annual report, the time limit for lodging an appeal against the judgment has not expired yet and the Group cannot assure that the plaintiffs or it will not appeal the judgment.
+Therefore, the final outcome of this case is still not known yet.